dmbarbour/glas/docs/GlasProg.md

 Messages are computed within hierarchical transactions that are aborted after extracting the message.
 MsgSel may destructively inspect registers and data stack in scope, or invoke atomic operations as a 'what if'.
 However, data stack is a special case: it is in scope only when Operation is `%pass`, in which case MsgSel has the same access as the surrounding Program.

 The runtime provides the Env argument.
 Exact contents depend on runtime version and configuration-provided adapters, but should de facto stabilize.
-The role of Env is to provide reflection APIs, e.g. to read %src, inspect the call stack or data stack, or query configured Chan settings.
+The role of Env is to provide reflection APIs, e.g. to read $src, inspect the call stack or data stack, or query configured Chan settings.
 Configured Chan settings are fully arbitrary, e.g. preferred language, accepted format, level of detail, and degree of sarcasm.
 Many queries can be completed at compile-time, allowing for partial evaluation and specialization of logging code.

 If MsgSel uses non-deterministic choice, the runtime may generate all possible messages (subject to configuration).
 With runtime support, users may configure a non-deterministic choice of Chan settings, such that we log multiple versions of messages.